27/8/2025

 In the agricultural and environmental sectors, MRV (Monitoring, Reporting, and Verification) is a set of tools used to monitor, verify, and report on the effective implementation of a practice or the occurrence of specific events.
 MRV uses manual and satellite verification methods and can be useful for verifying the adoption of practices that are subject to public or private funding.

-Concept that divides a company's greenhouse gas emissions into three categories:
+This concept divides a company's greenhouse gas emissions into three categories: